-Warhammer 40,000 11th Edition is probably on the horizon.
+Warhammer 40,000 11th Edition is on the horizon.
+It was announced at Adepticon in March 2026.
 Here’s what you should know to be ready for it along with our answers to a few FAQs.
 We’ll update this as new information comes to light.

 When will 11th Edition arrive?

-It hasn’t been announced yet, but the smart money is on Summer 2026.
-Games Workshop releases a new major edition of most of their games every three years and 10th edition went up for pre-order on 11th June 2023
+The smart money is on Summer 2026.
+Games Workshop releases a new major edition of most of their games every three years and 10th edition went up for pre-order on 11th June 2023.

 Will existing models be compatible?